BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 do *behavior/scenario* for *scalar* (seconds | steps)
 -----------------------------------------------------
-Run sub-behaviors/scenarios for a set number of simulation seconds/timesteps.
+Run sub-behaviors/scenarios for a set number of simulation seconds/time steps.
 This statement can return before that time if all the given sub-behaviors/scenarios complete.

 .. _do choose {behavior/scenario}, {...}: